Sign in for free: Preamble (PDF, ebook & audiobook) + Forum access + Direct purchases Sign In

 Three Use Cases

 2. Pooled Compute Cooperatives: Small communities or cooperatives can pool their allocations to access more powerful models.
-Ten people with modest quotas can collectively run an agent that one person couldn’t afford alone.
+Ten people with modest quotas can collectively run an agent that one person couldn’t afford alone—like neighbors sharing a powerful tool none could afford individually.

-3. Delegation and Specialization: Citizens who don’t want to manage AI themselves can delegate their compute to organizations (Mission Guilds, Ascent Guilds) in exchange for services or Impact credits.
+3. Delegation and Specialization: Citizens who don’t want to manage AI themselves can delegate their compute to organizations (Mission Guilds, professional communities) in exchange for services or reputation credits.
+Not everyone wants to be a tech power user, and that’s fine.

 UBC vs. UBI: The Critical Differences